coreos/locksmith/README.md

 Currently, the only supported values for the day of week are short day names, e.g. `Sun`, `Mon`, `Tue`, `Wed`, `Thu`, `Fri`, and `Sat`, but the day of week can be upper or lower case.
 The time of day must be specified in 24-hour time format.
-The window length is expressed as input to go's [time.ParseDurataion][time.ParseDuration] function.
+The window length is expressed as input to go's [time.ParseDuration][time.ParseDuration] function.

 [time.ParseDuration]: http://godoc.org/time#ParseDuration